ysilvela/hestiacp-borg-incremental-backups/README.md

 The name of the backup point/archive is set in the following format:
 `2018-05-20` (year-month-day)

-Vesta CLI commands are used to obtain all the information.
+Hestia CLI commands are used to obtain all the information.

 ### Dump databases
 `./dump-databases.sh`